General Submission Guidelines for Poetry, Fiction and Literary Non-Fiction

 - Before you log into Submission Manager, make sure that your name is not written on the manuscript you send to us.
 All of the works submitted to us are blindly juried, which is to say, our editors should not be made aware of the author.

 - Payment: Polyphony HS authors are not paid in actual money.
-Maybe some day we’ll be so loaded with cash that this may change.
-As it is, current contributors will receive a cop of the issue in which they are published.
+Maybe someday we’ll be so loaded with cash that this may change.
+As it is, contributors will receive a complimentary copy of the issue in which they are published; extra copies can be purchased at a discounted price.

 - Regarding Classroom Assignments: By all means, feel free to send us classroom assignments if they fit within the parameters of our writer’s guidelines, but make sure they stand on their own as poetry, fiction, and creative nonfiction.